 The current drafting does not specify that for Interconnector Units registered in Northern Ireland, ECPI must be converted to a Sterling value before being used in the calculation of offered exposure and traded exposure.
 The drafting below amends this.

+9.13A For each Interconnector Unit that is registered in a Currency Zone for which euro is not the Currency, the value of Estimated Capacity Price for Interconnectors as determined in accordance with paragraph 9.13 shall be converted by the Market Operator in accordance with paragraph 6.10 to a value in the Currency that is relevant to the Currency Zone in which the Interconnector Unit is registered.

 9.24 If the most recently completed MSP Software Run in respect of a Trading Period is an Ex-Ante Indicative MSP Software Run or Ex-Post Indicative MSP Software Run, the Market Operator shall calculate the Interconnector Unit Capacity Traded Exposure (IUCTEuhm) for each Interconnector Unit u and for each Trading Period h in the relevant Trading Day as follows:

 Where: